 - Most services offer interest on many other cryptocurrencies (not my thing) and also stable-coins.
 The stable-coin interest rate is usually much higher than crypto rates, at least in sideways and bull market, because people are borrowing USD to leverage crypto.
 In bear market, it's the other way around and crypto interest rates are higher, because people borrow crypto in order to short it.

-- If you find something missing or wrong, let me know.
+- If you find something missing or wrong, let me know in the comments or by contacting me.